mariapaleczny/31days-of-coding/README.md

 **Day 23**
 Create function *is_ugly*.
 Input: int, output: check if the number is ugly - its only prime factors are 2, 3 or 5.

+**Day 24**
+Create function *is_geometric*.
+Input: list of numbers, output: check whether a given sequence is geometric.